 So, why is this or should this be important to you?

 In many cases of NAFLD, there are no noticeable symptoms.
-Swelling in your belly or pain in your upper right side of your abdomen would cause concern.
+Swelling in your belly or pain in the upper right side of your abdomen would cause concern.
 So would fatigue.
 And of course, an enlarged liver, which would need a doctor’s exam.

 Thus, by the time you think or feel you have NAFLD, there’s been too much damage to the liver.
 Remember, we want to be proactive.